 Prepaid expenses mainly consist of real property tax and business tax paid in advance.
-These will be amortized and charged to expense in the next 12 months.
+These are amortized and charged to expense over a 12-month period.

 Prepaid expenses are recognized in the event that payments have been made in advance of obtaining right of access to good or receipt of services and measured at normal amounts.
 These are derecognized from the statement of financial position upon delivery of goods or services, through amortization over a period of time and use of consumption.